flexera-public/policy_templates/cost/azure/rightsize_synapse_sql_pools/README.md

-# Azure Rightsize Synapse SQL Pools CloudTest
+# Azure Rightsize Synapse SQL Pools

 ## What It Does